devleague/Recursive-Tree-Traversal/README.md

 ````
 # Get Started
 1. fork and clone this repo
-2. run the command `npm install`
+2. install dependencies: `npm install`
-3. run `gulp` to keep your tasks running
+3. run you tests: `npm test`
-4. do work inside of `traverse.js`
+4. do your work in the file: `traverse.js`
-5. make each test pass in order (important as some tests rely on working code)
+5. write code that passes each test in order.